-‘Innocent victim of Beijing Olympics’: Russians outraged over teenage skater doping controversy
+‘Innocent victim’: Russians roiled by teenage skater doping controversy

 Valieva is part of a prominent group of skaters coached by Eteri Tutberidze, who has faced criticism for allegedly putting young athletes under excessive pressure and forcing them to perform physically demanding jumps years before their peers from other countries.
 Several Tutberidze proteges have achieved impressive results at young ages before leaving the sport before the age of 20.

-Three years ago, Tutberidze said in a television interview that she doesn’t consider meldonium — another blood flow medication — to be a doping drug, and that after its 2014 WADA ban, her team had to look for a new drug with similar properties to help athletes recover.
+Three years ago, Tutberidze said in a television interview that she doesn’t consider meldonium — another blood flow medication — to be a doping drug, and that after its 2014 World Anti-Doping Agency ban, her team had to look for a new drug with similar properties to help athletes recover.

 Russian athletes have not been able to perform in international competitions under their country’s flag and anthem in recent years because of a state-run doping program used during the 2014 Sochi Winter Games.
 The World Anti-Doping Agency in 2019 banned Russia from international competition for four years.
 The Court of Arbitration for Sport later reduced the ban to two years, but that scandal has hovered over this case.

 “In Russia, the news [about Valieva], of course, causes disappointment and devastation.
 In the world — laughter and gloating,” sports commentator Mikhail Chesalin wrote.
-“And if we in Russia will try to understand the situation, soften it and take into account all the details, the West will most likely form a simple and understandable position: ‘The Russians are doping again.’”
+“And if we in Russia will try to understand the situation, soften it and take into account all the details, the West will most likely form a simple and understandable position: ‘The Russians are doping again.’ ”

-The head of the U.S. Anti Doping Agency, Travis Tygart, told Reuters that the United States could prosecute the Russians involved in Valieva’s doping case under the American Rodchenkov Act, further agitating the Kremlin.
+The head of the U.S. Anti-Doping Agency, Travis Tygart, told Reuters that the United States could prosecute the Russians involved in Valieva’s doping case under the Rodchenkov Anti-Doping Act, further agitating the Kremlin.

 Peskov slammed Tygart’s statement, saying that Russia is “categorically against any transborder enforcement of U.S. law, either in sports or in any other field.”